 - Log into uoZone and, under Applications, click Student Center.
 Under Academics, click on Enroll.

 STEP 3 - VIEW YOUR TIMETABLE

-- Your timetable is only available via the Student Center function.
-You can access it by logging into your uoZone account and, under Applications, click Student Center.
+- Your timetable is only available via the Student Centre function.
+You can access it by logging into your uoZone account and, under Applications, click Student Centre.

 STEP 4 - PAY YOUR TUITION FEES

 - You can access your online statement of account on your Student Centre, which is located under Applications in your uoZone account.

 This is a bilingual program and students are required to take their mandatory courses in either French or English.
 Course offerings are determined by the Faculty each year.
 The language of instruction for mandatory courses can vary.
 For the 2018/2019 academic year, the mandatory course codes are: